AnkitDroidGit/ankitdroidgit.github.io/_posts/2020-12-06-how-to-deep-link-from-notification-in-react-native.md

 I am assuming that you already have a project in which deep links need to be integrated.

-If you don't have any project, I have created a small app with four screens and explained here.
+If you don’t have any project, I have created a small app with four screens and explained it here.

 <iframe width="860" height="515" src="https://www.youtube.com/embed/s8YaclRknYw?start=05" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>